ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 }
 ```

-Now lets see how the v5 transaction is specified in the protocol, this is the second table of [Transaction Encoding and Consensus](https://zips.z.cash/protocol/nu5.pdf#txnencodingandconsensus).
+Now lets see how the V5 transaction is specified in the protocol, this is the second table of [Transaction Encoding and Consensus](https://zips.z.cash/protocol/nu5.pdf#txnencodingandconsensus) and how are we going to represent it based in the above changes for Sapling fields and the new Orchard fields.

 We propose the following representation for transaction V5 in Zebra: